yf297/GpGp_multi_paper/README.md

 Rscript fit.R weather 1

-This will create fit_weather_1.RData in R_scripts/fit.R
+This will create fit_weather_1.RData in R_scripts/fits
-R_scripts/fit.R

-To generate a table,  Navigate to the R_scripts directory and type
+To generate a table, navigate to the R_scripts directory and type

 Rscipt table_weather.R